ThomasBPG/LinkAppSearch/README.md

 It's very simple; you save a URL with a Title, Description and optional tags.
 A Link can have 0 to many tags associated.
 You can search in freetext and by tags.

-I'm kind of novice in Javascript, so I made this small project also to train my Javascript skills.
+I'm kind of novice in JavaScript, so I made this small project also to train my skills.

 You may deploy the components as you see fit (as Home page like below, on Record pages etc.), but this is how it looks like for me:
 ![image](https://user-images.githubusercontent.com/16976573/218338061-13172686-24cb-4cc8-917b-926dcfd00be8.png)